 It doesn’t have a separate power brick

 Also important, the PS4 incorporates its own power supply while the Xbox One has a separate power brick.
-This is a big win if you want to take the console around a friend’s house as it’s much, much lighter.
+This is a big win if you want to take the console around a friend’s house as it’s a good deal lighter.

 The PS4 is more powerful